pm-self-learning/octocat-supply-copilot-exercise/docs/exercise.md

   3. Open Copilot Chat and switch to "Ask" mode.
 Add the [`plan`](../.github/prompts/plan.prompt.md) prompt to the chat using `#file` variable or by selecting the paperclip icon and selecting `prompt` in the file options list.
   4. Attach the [cart image](../docs/design/cart.png) using the paperclip icon or drag/drop to add it to the chat.
   5. Enter this prompt:
-    ```txt

     I need to implement a simple Cart Page.
 I also want a Cart icon in the NavBar that shows the number of items in the Cart.
-    ```

    Copilot would suggest changes and plan the components to add/modify and even ask clarifying questions.

-  6. Answer some of the questions if you want to refine the plan.
+  7. Answer some of the questions if you want to refine the plan.
 Check that the prompt file is still attached to the chat, re-add it if not.
      - For example, you can say `I want to use local storage to persist cart across page refreshes`.
     <todo>

-  7. Switch to "Agent" mode in Copilot Chat.
+  8. Switch to "Agent" mode in Copilot Chat.
 Switch to `Claude 3.7 Sonnet` (a good implementation model) and enter this prompt:

   ```txt
   Implement the changes.